 Check out Amanda's typeform to see what we're talking about.
-(Don't worry, you won't accidentally sign up for Kilo.
-If you want to though, the live version is here.)
+(Don't worry, you won't accidentally sign up for Kilo.)

 Amanda uses email notifications, so she knows every time a man answers her typeform.
 She also integrated it with Google Sheets, so that every participant's data automatically pops into an online database.
 Over 80 men have signed up to trial Kilo's Beta version, and Amanda is interviewing them one by one to gain their insights.
 In her words:

 Asking questions, easy and difficult